You Are Here.

 The first working model trains were not necessarily "Christmas" trains, or even toys.
 They were steam-powered models that required a certain amount of skill and patience to operate safely.
 Sometimes these came into the home at Christmas, but, even if you had a circle of track for it, you wouldn't want to run a locomotive burning real fuel underneath a real cut tree.

 In 1901, Lionel showed New York City families that it was possible to fit an electric motor into a toy locomotive and power it by low-voltage electric current.
-The public's first exposure to electric trains was through a store display, but that display caught the imagination of thousands who saw it.
 A new industry and a new hobby were born.

 Really Big Trains Were the Rule at First